 The Right Water Heater for You

-Allow us to explain how each different hot water heater works, and some of the perks you can expect from the different models:
+Allow us to explain how each different hot water heater works as well as some of the perks you can expect from the different models.

-- Conventional Storage Water Heaters: These are your traditional water heaters; the large cylindrical-tank model that is likely installed in your home right now (pictured to the right).
-That large tank holds gallons of water which it keeps constantly heated so that you almost always have hot water when you need it.
+Pictured to the right, these are your traditional water heaters.
+They're the large cylindrical-tank models like the one most likely installed in your home right now.
+That large tank holds gallons of water which are kept hot so that you almost always have hot water when you need it.
 After everyone in your house showers or you do several loads of laundry, however, you may run out of hot water.
 At that point, you'll need to wait for the tank to refill and heat up the new batch of water.

-- Heat Pump Water Heaters: Think about how a refrigerator works, only in reverse.
+Think about how a refrigerator works — but in reverse.
 While a fridge expels heat from the inside and dispenses it into the air outside of it, a heat pump water heater pulls heat from the air outside of it into the the inside of the unit.
 These models generally work best in places that stay between 40º–90ºF, which is great news for us in the southeast!